2025

 The constant descriptions of all the clocks striking a particular time compared to the first line of 1984, the hate week paralleled in the orgy-porgies, and the use of the police to whisk away the transgressors to a location where the ideology of the Party is revealed by a big man from the party, whether it is O’Brien or Mustapha Mond.
 All these were similarities I noticed between the two books.
 Maybe like Christopher Hitchens said, “totalitarianism is a cliche.”

 The next thing is the cliche stuff.
 The whole instant gratification thing feels like a social commentary of the 21st century rather than anything else.
 Except that we haven’t really figured out how to remove all of pain.
 The story as of itself was very well written.
-The only stuff I felt was out of place was the end when John is harrassed by all the “civilized” people into killng himself.
+The only stuff I felt was out of place was the end when John is harrassed by all the “civilized” people into killing himself.
 I understand it, but I thought it was a shade less awesome than the rest of the book.
-Also, the whole Fordship thing was very done.
+Also, the whole Fordship thing was very well done.

 The commentary on the enforced caste system was very illuminating.
 The Brave New World’s solution to the problem of class revolts is to use Pavlovian conditioning to keep everyone content in their station.
 Which brings to mind the idea that the places you are comfortable in are the places that are slowly killing you.
 I think that’s a Nietzschean idea.